OpenSQZ/.github/profile/README.md

-From concept to prototype, from research to reality, we explore innovation in the openness, and build open projects for SQZ([Shanghai Qi Zhi Institute](https://www.sqz.ac.cn/)).
+From concept to prototype, from research to reality, we explore open innovation and impactful projects at SQZ([Shanghai Qi Zhi Institute](https://www.sqz.ac.cn/)).

 Welcome to OpenSQZ, home to open source projects for Shanghai Qi Zhi Institute.